netarchivesuite/solrwayback/README.md

 </p>

 ## Root servlet.
 Catching and forwarding live leaks.
 Installing the root-servlet will improve playback of sites that are leaking urls.
 The root-servlet will catch relative leaks (same domain) even without using proxy mode.
 The leaks will then be redirected back into SolrWayback to the correct URL and crawltime.
 The root-servlet is included in the bundle install.
 In Tomcat it must be named ROOT.war.
-Link to SolrWayback root proxy: https://github.com/netarchivesuite/solrwaybackrootproxy
+Link to SolrWayback root proxy: https://github.com/netarchivesuite/solrwaybackrootproxy Absolute URL live-leaks (starting with http://domain...) will not be caught and can leak to the open web.
+Open network (F12) to see if any resources are leaking, or turn-off the internet connection to be sure there is no live leaks during playback.

 ## API
 The API for linking to and browsing archived webpages is the same as for Internet Archive:<br>